CastorBeaver/TridentFlyer/README.md

-- I go by TridentFlyer online
-- They/Him (Preference order)
-- Python newbie
+- CastorBeaver
+- They / Him